 Local governments determine their dispensaries’ store hours.
 And the dispensaries must keep these hours conspicuously posted.
 Currently, Las Vegas dispensaries may operate between 6:00 A.M. and 10:00 P.M.
 And in Reno, closing must be no later than midnight.

 Many dispensaries are licensed to sell both recreational and medical marijuana.
-Consumers of recreational marijuana pay a regular sales tax.
-Wholesalers pay a 15% excise tax.
-And retailers pay a 10% excise tax.3
+Consumers of recreational pot pay a regular sales tax.3

 Cultivating recreational weed is illegal with one exception.
 The grower must live more than 25 miles from a licensed dispensary.

 People who do live more than 25 miles away may grow up to six marijuana plants.
 No household may have more than 12 plants total.

 The plants must be located in an enclosed space such as a room, greenhouse, or closet.
 The space must have a lock or security apparatus.
 And the plants cannot be visible to the public.
 If the grower is not the property owner, the grower must get the owner’s permission.4